CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 - lonefy.vscode-js-css-html-formatter
 - serayuzgur.crates

 Other extensions you can add manually through VSCode, but then it is not repeatable.
-Better is to modify the script that creates the image `rust_dev_vscode_img.sh`.
+Better is to modify the script and recreate the image `rust_dev_vscode_img.sh`.

-## Users and permission for SSH
+## Users keys for SSH

 We need to create 2 SSH keys, one for the `SSH server` identity `host key` of the container and the other for the identity of `rustdevuser`.
 This is done only once.
-To avoid old algorithms I will force the new `ed25519`.
+To avoid old cryptographic algorithms I will force the new `ed25519`.
 In `WSL2 terminal`:

 ```bash
 # generate user key